Sid Meier: MicroProse

-At Firaxis Games
+Firaxis Games

 MicroProse, after it had become a public company, merged with Spectrum HoloByte in 1993 under Spectrum's name, with Spectrum as the operating company.
-As a cost-cutting measure, Spectrum cut many of the jobs at MicroProse at 1996 and consolidated much of their operations.
+As a cost-cutting measure, Spectrum cut many of the jobs at MicroProse in 1996 and consolidated much of their operations.
 Meier, along with MicroProse employees Jeff Briggs and Brian Reynolds, were dissastified with these decisions, and opted to leave the company to form Firaxis Games in 1997.

 Firaxis continued to develop the same type of strategy games that Meier had developed at MicroProse, many of which are follow-ups to those titles, such as the new Civilization games and a remake of Sid Meier's Pirates!
 (2004).
-In 1996, he invented a "System for Real-Time Music Composition and Synthesis" used in C.P.U.
+In 1996, he was granted a patent for a "System for Real-Time Music Composition and Synthesis" used in C.P.U.
 Bach.
 Next Generation listed him in their "75 Most Important People in the Games Industry of 1995", calling him "a prolific developer of some of the best games in [MicroProse]'s catalog".

 According to Firaxis employees, Meier has been constantly developing a special game engine since around 1996 which he uses to prototype his game ideas and which he has not shared with anyone else.
 Dennis Shirk, a senior producer, said in 2016 that Meier would sometimes arrive at the office and announce he had a new game prototype for the company to try out and see if it could be developed further.
 The engine is believed by Firaxis employees to be based on his original Civilization source, but expanded over the years with updates that he or other engineers will write for him.

 Meier worked with a team on a dinosaur-themed game starting in early 2000, but announced in an online development diary in 2001 that the game had been shelved.
 Despite trying various approaches, including turn-based and real-time gameplay, he said he found no way to make the concept fun enough.
 In 2005, he said, "We've been nonstop busy making other games over the past several years, so the dinosaur game remains on the shelf.
 However, I do love the idea of a dinosaur game and would like to revisit it when I have some time."

 An autobiography, Sid Meier's Memoir!: A Life in Computer Games, was published on September 8, 2020, by W. W. Norton & Company.

 Development style

 Computer Gaming World reported in 1994 that "Sid Meier has stated on numerous occasions that he emphasizes the 'fun parts' of a simulation and throws out the rest".
-"Meier insisted", the magazine reported that year, "that discovering the elusive quality of fun is the toughest part of design".
+The magazine reported that year how "Meier insisted that discovering the elusive quality of fun is the toughest part of design."
 According to PC Gamer, "Though his games are frequently about violent times and places, there is never any blood or gore shown.
-He designs and creates his games by playing them, over and over, until they are fun".
+He designs and creates his games by playing them, over and over, until they are fun."